What is a Business Debt Arrangement Scheme (BDAS)?

-A Debt Payment Plan (DPP) under Business DAS allows you to come to arrangement with your business creditors (those your business owes money to) to pay them back in full in a reasonable timescale, based on what you can afford, not what the creditors demand.
+A Debt Payment Plan (DPP) under the Business Debt Arrangement Scheme (BDAS) allows you to come to an arrangement with your business creditors (those your business owes money to) to pay them back in full in a reasonable timescale.
+It is based on what the business can afford, not what the creditors demand.
 Dunedin Advisory are qualified money advisors able to help you put a Business Debt Arrangement Scheme (BDAS) in place.
 We work out what you can afford to pay every month and for how long you will need to make that payment.

 As you are paying your creditors in full, from your profits, you don’t need to include or sell your business assets – unless you choose to do so.
 There will be restrictions on the sale of non- trading assets during the life of the programme, unless the sale is for the benefit of creditors.
 You may have assets that are no longer essential to trade and these could readily be sold to pay all or a proportion of your debt.

 You can find out more about Business DAS by going to https://www.aib.gov.uk/debt-arrangement-scheme